saadricklamar/methodly/README.md

 # Methodly

 Methodly will test your knowledge of string and math methods.
-Be careful not to get three answers wrong Otherwise, Socrates dies and you must restart.
+Be careful not to get three answers wrong.
+Otherwise, Socrates dies and you must restart.

 # Installation